aragubas/LiVerse/README.md

 # LiVerse++
-A complete re-write of LiVerse in C++ using SFML
+A complete re-write of LiVerse and TaiyouUI (aka AnaBanUI) in C++ using SDL2

+# Build Instructions

 ## Build Instructions for Visual Studio + Windows Environment
 To get started, rename CMakePresets.json.example to CMakePresets.json, and replace <VCPKG_PATH>